ivansabik/export-gmail-to-json/README.md

 Gmail to json
 =====

-PHP 5
+Command line PHP tool for exporting all Inbox in Gmail to separate .JSON text files

+Requirements:

-Command line access to tty
+- Command line access to PHP
-PHP IMAP

-Export to JSON files
-Export to MongoDB
+- IMAP configured in PHP cli

+Usage:

+- ```php gmail-json.php```
+- Write login credentials
+- Wait for the fun

+Will output files to the directory ./json